vuxcode/pr1-project-MG-100/bug-list.md

 2025-04-02 14:00
 1. Might not be a bug but when I press the button, the score doesn't increase from 1 to 2.
 It stays 1 but in the console it shows 2.
+2. Same day around 19:00 - I changed the name of an ID above the script tags from question to questions and forgot to change the variable, so some kind of error occurred.